Lynette Scavo: Season 8

-Her world is further shocked when Tom asks for a divorce, and announces that he and Jane will be moving in together.
-Lynette is devastated, and her rivalry with Jane becomes more heated at Penny's birthday party when they continually try to one up each other.
+Her rivalry with Jane becomes more heated at Penny's birthday party when they continually try to one up each other.
+Her world is further shocked when Jane announces that she and Tom will be moving in together.
+Lynette is devastated even more when Tom suggests they see a lawyer regarding divorce.
 Jane then later tries to reconcile with Lynette, but then she begins to choke on a snack.
 Lynette hesitates to help Jane, but ultimately comes to her aid and saves her.
 However, Jane is alarmed at Lynette thinking such an action over believing she thought of letting Jane die.
 Then on the day of Mike Delfino's funeral, Tom and Lynette comfort each other as Jane looks on.
 Sparks of their marriage appear and while sitting at the service Lynette thinks back to the day Tom moved out.
 Mike tries to understand why Lynette isn't fighting for her marriage.
 He then reveals that everyone in the neighborhood knows that she and Tom belong together.
 This memory finally causes Lynette to make the decision to fight for her marriage, win Tom back, and dissolve his romance with Jane.
 In With So Little to Be Sure Of Lynette and Tom officially sign their divorce papers ending their marriage.

 When Lynette hears Tom hasn't filed the papers, she is hopeful but after seeing Tom and Jane kiss at the office, she accepts a date from Tom's boss.
 It goes well at first but when he plans to transfer Tom to India, Lynette breaks it off.
 The boss sardonically insults Lynette before Tom about her being hung up on another man and after insults to her, Tom punches him.
 He and Jane argue with Jane realizing that Tom still loves Lynette and they break up.
 Tom goes to see Lynette but sees her hugging Lee and (not seeing who it is), thinks Lynette has moved on.
 He tells her he is filing but in a later talk, they realize how much they love each other and reconcile.

 Katherine Mayfair comes back to Wisteria Lane, offering Lynette a job at her new food company.
 Lynette doesn't want it as she and Tom are together again but wants to prove herself.
 At first taken aback, Tom lets Lynette know he'll support her no matter what.
 It's revealed in the final moments that the two move to New York, Lynette becoming a successful businesswoman and eventually watching over six grandchildren.